ArrowsConseil/Test_Entretien/README.md

 ### How to do it
 Do not hesitate to go to the Hackerrank site where the problems come from.
 It is necessary that ALL the test cases pass.
 Be careful to the constraints your code must not be too greedy in resources.

-Once you are finished, just send all the completed submissions files by completing the typeform https://antoinelo.typeform.com/to/cQkGbL.
+Once you are finished, just send all the completed submissions files to the email address : l.nouteau@arrowsconseil.com.
 We will check that they pass the tests on https://www.hackerrank.com/.
 If they do you will go on the next step of our interview process.

 ### Tips
 - The test is not time constrained so please take your time